EmmanueleVilla/chess_ai_game/README.md

 call.

-If the response is not included in the move list sent by the program, that player will skip the turn and an "Invalid Move" step will be printed in the logs
+If the response is not included in the move list sent by the program, that player will skip the turn and an "Invalid Move" move will be printed in the logs.

+If the AI doesn't answer in 5 seconds, that player will skip the turn and a "TimeoutExpired" move will be printed in the logs.

+If the AI doesn't exit with error code 0, that player will skip the turn and a "CalledProcessError" move will be printed in the logs.